tldr-pages/tldr/pages/common/git-clone.md

 `git clone -q {{remote_repository_location}}`

-- Clone an existing repository and truncate the history to the 10 most recent commits on the default branch (useful to save time):
+- Clone an existing repository only fetching the 10 most recent commits on the default branch (useful to save time):

 `git clone --depth {{10}} {{remote_repository_location}}`